frederikheld/render-plantuml-to-wiki-action/README.md

 ## Usage

+First make sure that your wiki is initalized.
+This means that you need to create at least one page in the wiki before this action can push the rendered diagrams to it.
+Otherwise the action will fail.

-First you need to create an authentication token that gives this action access to your wiki.
+Then you need to create an authentication token that gives this action access to your wiki.
 This is neccessary since `${{ secrets.GITHUB_TOKEN }}`, which is automatically available within workflows, doesn't work with the wiki.

 Follow [this documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to create the token.
 Then follow [this documentation](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to add the secret to your organization.
 Name the secret `WIKI_TOKEN`.